isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <blockquote>
 <p>It’s like providing you with a supporting structure and free tool, to
-turn your documents into smart electronic documents that are portable across your trading partners with enhanced security features, meet the standards and legal requirements.</p>
+turn your documents into smart electronic documents that are portable across your trading partners with enhanced security features and meet the standards and legal requirements.</p>
 <p></p>
 </blockquote>